-Home > Wellness Resources > Health Library > Type 2 Diabetes
+Home > Be Healthy > Health Library > Type 2 Diabetes

 Type 2 diabetes is a disease that happens when your body can't use insulin the right way.
 Over time, your pancreas can't make enough insulin.
 It often affects people who are overweight and not physically active.